By Maria Zaccaro, Local Democracy Reporter

 In a statement the Labour group also thanked Cllr Hammond who led the council and the party over the past three years.

-This article is from the Local Democracy Reporting Service or Shared Data Unit.
-Some alterations and additions may have been made by our site, which is a partner in the BBC's Local News Partnerships scheme.
-LDRS journalists are funded by the BBC to cover local authorities and other public service organisations, and content is shared with all partners.
+This article is from the Local Democracy Reporting Service.
+Some alterations/additions may have been made by our site - a BBC Local News Partnerships member.
+BBC-funded LDRS journalists cover local authorities and public service organisations, with content shared by all partners.